playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

 Worried about the bottom line?
 Accessibility helps here, too.

-Keep in mind, any user is potentially a paying user.
+Keep in mind any user is potentially a paying user.
 By widening the pool of users that are able to utilize your application, you're enabling the ability for these users to pay for your services.

-If I, the end user, aren't able to make the most of your services, why would I pay for them?
+If I, the end user, am not able to make the most of your services, why would I pay for them?

 Likewise, word of mouth can make a massive impact to custom success and growth.
 I'm much more likely to use a product that has universally glowing reviews as opposed to one that has a range of usability issues.

-Given all of this; It's no surprise that the classic verbiage of a product's success isn't "Gate away as many users as you can".
+Given all of this, it's no surprise that the classic verbiage of a product's success isn't "Gate away as many users as you can".
 Rather, a wise business person will make their doors as open as possible to new customers.

 ## Accessibility enhances the user experience for everyone